By

 3. Guidelines can be unwieldy

-A number of standards also required more digging to fully understand them.
+A number of standards also required more research to fully understand.
 Even something as well-known as providing image alt texts is not as straightforward as it first appears (context is everything).

-• We set out to create a simpler and more practical tool, shown below.
+- We set out to create a simpler and more practical tool, as shown below.
 We knew that we wanted to aim for WCAG 2.0 AA compliance, so first, we simplified by consolidating some of the overlaps between levels A and AA.

-• We also took a more user-centered approach to group the guidelines, making it easier to find (or to ignore if irrelevant) all the guidelines associated with common features (e.g. audio & video, forms, navigation, etc.).
+- We also took a more user-centered approach to grouping the guidelines, making it easier to find (or ignore if irrelevant) all the guidelines associated with common features (e.g., audio and video, forms, navigation, etc.).

 We also prioritized improvements to our general design and development practices by understanding where those were falling short and emphasizing the associated guidelines: